2xs/XiPFS_Format/README.md

 necessary information for relocation.
 This format consists of four main components.
 The first component contains the CRT0 code, responsible for performing relocation tasks before executing the software code.
-The second component comprises metadata, including a table of symbol values and relocation tables.
-The table of symbol values mainly stores software section sizes and entry point offsets.
-The third component consists of the software sections, including the `.text` section (software code), `.got` section (Global Offset Table), and `.data` section (initialized global variables).
-The fourth and final component is optional padding, ensuring the binary file is a multiple of 32 bytes.
+The second component comprises part of metadata (ie relocation tables) and the binary total size.The third component consists of the software sections, including the `.text`section (software code),`.got` section (Global Offset Table), and `.data`section (initialized global variables).
+The fourth and final component is metadata footer included in optional padding, ensuring the binary file is a multiple of 32 bytes; the MPU finest grain.
+This metadata footer includes different segment sizes as well as binary entrypoint.

 Our *ad hoc* binary file format significantly reduces file size, shrinking it to approximately 20% of the equivalent ELF file size for